cwestin/tau/notes/CrtlTour.md

   All objects are allocated from an arena.
 There will be arenas associated with cells and stack frames.

+  Another way to think of arenas is "dependency injection for memory management."

 * Erlang-style Processes
   pxLoom provides support for this. pxLoom fakes co-routines in C; see the header file for more detail.